Better bounds for matchings in the streaming model: Multipass approximation for matchings

-We now give the algorithm and show how to implement each pass in linear time.
+The fractional matching $f_e$ is initialized at zero, and upon arrival of a vertex $u\in P$ the algorithm continuously assigns a single unit of water to its least loaded neighbors.
+At the end of the $k$ passes we obtain a bona-fide matching by reducing the load of vertices on the $Q$ side that were assigned more than $k$ units of fractional mass down to $k$ units (simply reduce the load on neighboring edges).
+Scaling the resulting allocation by $1/k$ gives a feasible fractional matching, which can then be rounded to an integral matching using standard techniques in nearly linear time in the support size of the matching.
+The algorithm for processing a vertex $u\in P$ upon arrival is summarized in Algorithm~\ref{alg:main} below.

-The function WATER-FILLING($G', u, \delta(u)$) increases the load of the least loaded neighbors of $u$ simultaneously (with other neighbors joining if the load reaches their level) until one unit of water is dispensed out of $u$.
+The function \textsc{WaterFilling}($G', u, \delta(u)$) increases the load of the least loaded neighbors of $u$ simultaneously (with other neighbors joining if the load reaches their level) until one unit of water in total is dispensed out of $u$.
 Here the support of the fractional matching $\{f_e\}_{e\in E}$ maintained by the algorithm is denoted by $G'$.
-The function REMOVE-CYCLES($G', f$) reroutes flow among cycles that could have emerged in the process, ensuring that the flow is supported on at most $|P|+|Q|-1$ edges.
-We note that as stated, Algorithm~\dualref{alg:main} does not necessarily take $O(m)$ time per pass due to the runtime of cycle removal.
-However, simply buffering incoming vertices until the number of edges received is $\Theta(n)$ and only then removing cycles yields a linear time implementation.
-Here we can use DFS to reroute flow along cycles in time linear in the number of nodes.
+The function \textsc{RemoveCycles}($G', f$) reroutes flow among cycles that could have emerged in the process, ensuring that the flow is supported on at most $|P|+|Q|-1$ edges.

-\begin{remark} We note that a single pass of this algorithm is different from the one-pass algorithm that achieves $1-1/e$ approximation from \cite{gkk:streaming-soda12}.
-However, we will later show that our algorithm in fact also achieves the ratio of $1-1/e$ in a single pass. \end{remark}